serverless/serverless/README.md

 * [Optimizer](https://github.com/serverless/serverless-optimizer-plugin) - Optimizes your code for performance in Lambda.
 * [CORS](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).
 * [CloudFormation Validator](https://github.com/tmilewski/serverless-resources-validation-plugin) - Adds support for validating your CloudFormation template.
+* [Prune](https://github.com/Nopik/serverless-lambda-prune-plugin) - Delete old versions of AWS lambdas from your account so that you don't exceed the code storage limit.

 ## Contributing
 We love our contributors!
 If you'd like to contribute to the project, feel free to submit a PR.
 But please keep in mind the following guidelines: